XaiphosCTL/Active-Directory-Home-Lab/README.md

 - <b>Windows Server 2019 </b>

 <h2>Program walk-through:</h2>
+As noted in the description, I set up 2 VM's.
+One running Widows Server 2019 as the Domain Controller and the other running Windows 10 Pro to serve as the endpoint.
+Listed below is the topology overview and network configurations for the virtual network.
 <p align="center">
 Topology Overview: <br/>
 <img src="https://i.imgur.com/Zo9JUqT.png" height="80%" width="80%" alt="Topology Overview"/>
 <br />
 <br />

 <!--